I stand in front of students and try not to put them to sleep.

 Digital Media Scholarship

 Either way, I’m mostly interested in the history of media technologies and how the digital technologies we use every day aren’t as new and revolutionary as we like to think.
-Instead, they’re part of a much longer arc of what I like to call “language technologies” that can be traced back past even the days of Homeric epic.
+Instead, they’re part of a much larger phenomenon best described as “language technologies” that can be traced as far back as Homeric epic (and earlier!).

 If that kind of stuff interests you, I wrote an entire dissertation about it — Hacking Literature: Reading Analog Texts in a Digital Age.
 If you actually read it, you might be the first person not directly related to me.
 (Thanks for the support, Mom!)